2wol/RMX-Toolbox/README.md

 # Ableton YouTube Separator
-Download audio from YouTube and separate them using audio-separator directly in Ableton (Extensions SDK).
+Download audio from YouTube, separate it by vocal or instrumental and DeReverb/DeEcho it directly in Ableton (Extensions SDK).

 ## In progress dialog there is a message saying "(Warn: Using CPU)"

+You can still use this extension, but it will take more time.

 If you have an Nvidia GPU, here is the fix: